nghiango1/hello/ai/README.md

 > (2) I also said that: The absolute trust - One of which will happend - already being the defined

-Let say the trust being cause by all variability.
-I then devide it into two source
+**Variable**: Let say the trust being already defined because of all variability.
+I then devide them into two source

-1. Achievable variable
+1. Achievable variables
     - The drawer specifically choose the card by a rule (alway chossing first card of the desk)
     - The rule is writen right on the front of drawer (a sign is in place beforehand)
     - The dealler/desk is forced (7 shade already on the top of the desk at beginning)

-2. Un-achievable variable
+2. Un-achievable variables
     - Higher dimention affection that will destermine the absolute outcome (God plan - The controler theories: Our reality is just a simulator)
-    - The absolute outcome of the multiple possible reality (I borrow the term **Multiverse theories** - Where "we" split in all possible reality where outcome have been decided)
+    - The absolute outcome of the multiple possible reality (I borrow the term **Multiverse theories** - of which "we" split in all possible reality where each outcome have been decided)

-> Currently I farvor **multiverse theories**, of which there were NO capable tools can get us to access to splited reality (multiverse with **unobservable** universes).
+> Currently I farvor **multiverse theories**, of which there were NO capable tools can get us to access to splited reality (each different outcome is in it's own **unobservable** universes, this may different from normal multiverse theories).
 The one where I/We currently living could be control and force, but everything could happend will already happend.

 When using **compute** power, we taking all of achievable variable and make a "inteligent farseer".
 That try to make sense of the outcome via our avaliable achievable variable

 Which way different from those who belived they can access the un-achievable variable and "guessing" on the full 100% of variable (both achievable variable and un-achievable variable)

 When I said about "inteligent farseer", it can be call as any different name (Try find words of which share the same meanning in your case).
-They, the "inteligent farseer", are stored everywhere through out the era: Knowledged, Interlectual property, Book, Movie, Religon, ... and one of those latest "hot name" AI - artificial intelligence, where the **compute** power is our best available tools - The computer/CPU/GPU/TPU/NPU... what every the name we can call it
+They, the "inteligent farseer", are stored everywhere through out the era: Knowledged, Interlectual property, Book, Movie, Religon, ... and one of those latest "hot name" AI - artificial intelligence.
+Where the **compute** power being used to create/extracting artificial intelligence is our best available tools - The computer/CPU/GPU/TPU/NPU... whatever the name we can call it

-> In my current mind, organic creatured (and everything around us) is it self share the same trait, which is it self an "inteligent farseer"... that affected it-self and make their move/change in a predictable nature, causing us - human to "belive" nature is predictable, of which it is not
+> In my current logic, organic creatured (including us) and everything around us share the same trait of "inteligent farseer", which is they themself are an "inteligent farseer"... that then affected them-self causing their move/changing in a predictable nature, causing us - human to "belive" nature is predictable, of which it is not.

 ### Math - or programing term?

-> Let say it in "Math" term, so we don't just talk in hypertheorical
-> I think it look the same anyway
+> Let say it in "Math" term, so we don't just talk in hypertheorical.
+But in the end, I saw them look the same anyway

-#### Define our problem
+#### Define our problem - the Framwork of which I will use to explain everything

-The [s]tate of reality - find "inteligent farseer" on achievable variable problem:
+The [s]tate of reality - find "inteligent [f]arseer" on achievable [v]ariable problem:
-- Let look ata achievable variable `S` - we call it state `S`, which is a part of our [r]eality - we call it `R`
+- Let look at an achievable variable `S` - we call it state `S`, which is a part of our [r]eality - we call it `R`
     ```
     S in R
     ```